 In many instances, printer maintenance issues waste the time of your office staff.
 Whether trying to free up a paper jam or reconnecting a printer to the office network, any time a specialized member of your team is tending to issues outside of their job description, you’re losing money.
 Even if a printer is temporarily out of service, the effort of printing to a less capable or less convenient printer is an incalculable cost you may not be considering.

 Like owning a home means you’re on the hook for a leaky roof or a broken furnace, owning office print equipment means that you’re footing the bill for maintenance of office equipment over time.
 Though all printers will eventually age their way out of commission, printers whose maintenance is overseen by ill-equipped and under-trained IT personnel, office staff, or even a variety of third-party repair services will age even faster.
 Owning your own printer devices also means that you’re permanently stuck with the technology you purchased, making upgrading a costly hassle.

 How Do You Eliminate Printer Soft Costs?
 Managed Print Services

-The scenarios mentioned above may make you feel like eliminating printing from your office’s operations altogether, but there is a remedy for all of these problems — Managed Print Services (MPS).
+The scenarios mentioned above may make you feel like eliminating printing from your office’s operations altogether, but there is a popular remedy for all of these problems in the form of Managed Print Services (MPS).
 Professional Managed Print Services provide a managed plan designed to handle all of your company’s printing and printer needs.
 Managed Print Services experts will work with you, developing a strategy that delivers the most efficient company-wide printer system possible.
 MPS professionals handle network connectivity issues, printer device repair, maintenance, and even provide all of the necessary consumables such as replacement ink, toner, paper, and more.